 Preparing for Health Care Professions

-Marshall University’s College of Science provides academic programs and other resources to students preparing for a professional career in health care.
-This web site includes information and resources to help students explore pre-medicine (pre-med), pre-pharmacy (pre-pharm), and other health care-related undergraduate programs.
+The College of Science provides academic programs and other resources to students preparing for a professional career in health care.
+Our site includes information and resources to help students explore pre-medicine (pre-med), pre-pharmacy (pre-pharm), and other health care-related undergraduate programs.
 Upper-level students will also find helpful information for applying to a professional program.

 Snapshot of a Pre-Professional Health Care Student